radical-lab/radical-lab.github.io/README.md

 all of my software is breaking

-damn; i have more on my pi, but it's sitting in next months file… i need to get hardware /hacking|modding/ tools, long extension πcords, thermal immersion circulators, mineral oils, well insulated eskymo ygloos, and start saving a dollar a day for more pies… #thermópi #thermóverclocking #who_needs_cotton_buds_for_thermal_paste? #i_will_compare_sinks_before_smoking_my_stack! peltier components are missing from that file…
+damn; i have more on my pi, but it's sitting in next months file… i need to get hardware /hacking|modding/ tools, long extension πcords, thermal immersion circulators, /mineral oils|ultrapure dielectric water/, well insulated eskymo ygloos, and start saving a dollar a day for more pies… #thermópi #thermóverclocking #who_needs_cotton_buds_for_thermal_paste? #i_will_compare_sinks_before_smoking_my_stack! peltier components are missing from that file… vacwm to scoop condensation like a /barrel|vat/ pump it all through a scrubber

 ---